Emotion is more powerful than reason. And you can trigger these emotions to improve your email marketing results.

 102. Yearning, to yearn

-Try adding emotional trigger words to your copy
+Try adding reaction words from our emotional triggers list to your text

 Emotions are engaged in the purchase of almost any product.
 Can we use emotions to make our clients buy, click, share or read more?
 Yes, but the first thing your prospect needs to do is to open your email.
 And to catch their attention, you can use emotional triggers in your email subject lines.